COVID-19 Vaccine Moderna Description

 The COVID-19 Vaccine Moderna (mRNA-1273) is an mRNA vaccine candidate against the novel coronavirus SARS-CoV-2 encoding for a prefusion stabilized form of the Spike (S) protein selected by Moderna in collaboration with investigators NIAID Vaccine Research Center.

 Moderna, Inc. designs its mRNA vaccines using the virus's sequence, not working on the virus itself.
 The Moderna mRNA platform provides significant advantages in speed and efficiency across basic science, manufacturing, and clinical development.

 The S protein complex is necessary for membrane fusion and host cell infection.
-It has been the target of vaccines against the coronaviruses responsible for Middle Eastern Respiratory Syndrome and Severe Acute Respiratory Syndrome.
+It has been the target of vaccines against the coronaviruses responsible for MERS and SARS-1.

 COVID-19 Vaccine Moderna History

 The first clinical batch of the Moderna vaccine candidate (CX-024414), funded by the Coalition for Epidemic Preparedness Innovations, was completed on February 7, 2020, and underwent analytical testing; it was shipped to NIH on February 24th, 42 days of sequence selection.
 The first participant in the NIH-led Phase 1 study of the Moderna COVID-19 Vaccine (mRNA-1273) was dosed on March 16, 2020, 63 days from sequence selection to Phase 1 study dosing.
 On August 26, 2020, Moderna presented data from the Phase I trial at the Advisory Committee on Immunization Practices meeting.